mr0ng/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch2.md

 ---
-title: Azure Speech Services tutorials - 2.
-Adding an offline mode for local speech-to-text translation
+title: MR Learning SpeechSDK Module - Speech Recognition and Transcription
 description: Complete this course to learn how to implement Azure Speech SDK within a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 06/27/2019
 ms.topic: article
+ms.localizationpriority: high
 keywords: mixed reality, unity, tutorial, hololens
 ---

 # 2. Adding an offline mode for local speech-to-text translation

 In this tutorial, we'll add an offline mode that lets you perform local speech-to-text translation when we are unable to connect to the Azure service.
 We will also *simulate* a disconnected state.

-## Instructions

 1. Select the Lunarcom_Base object in the hierarchy, and click Add Component in the Inspector panel.
 Search for and select the Lunarcom Offline Recognition.